|Total Area||0km2 (#194)|

-The Vatican, the worldwide headquarters of the Roman Catholic Church, is bordered by a wall, and completely surrounded by the city of Rome, Italy
+The Vatican, the smallest state in the world and the worldwide headquarters of the Roman Catholic Church, is bordered by a wall, and completely surrounded by the city of Rome, Italy.

 Uninhabited until the first century AD, Emperor Caligula began the construction of a circus around 40 AD.
 The project was completed by Nero, named the Circus of Nero, and became the site of the first organized martyrs.